 ---|---|---|---|---|

-Whilst we have more females in every quartile, the percentage of males increase throughout the quartiles, hence the gender pay gap.
+Whilst we have more females in every quartile, the percentage of males increase throughout the quartiles except for Quartile 2, hence the overall gender pay gap.
 The lower quartile includes roles such as cleaners and catering staff, and they are roles that have a high volume of staff attached to them, paid at the lowest point within the non-teaching national pay scale.

 Our gender pay gap breakdown for our teaching staff is as follows: